-If you think I'm a heretic, then you must be consistent and call Martin Luther one as well.
-Luther, the man who started the Reformation on the belief that "The Just Shall live by Faith" and who also left James out of his German translation of the Bible, taught that the Holy Spirit came at baptism!
+To my detractors, if I'm a heretic, then you must be consistent and call Martin Luther one as well.
+Luther, the man who started the Reformation on the belief that "The Just Shall live by Faith" and who also left James out of his German translation of the Bible, taught that the Holy Spirit cames at baptism!
 (Titus 3:5–8)

-If you believe baptism is optional, it is you who has drifted from the NT pattern and the historic church.
-Maybe you should rethink your position on baptism, because you are the one testing God's grace by not teaching the proper response to the hearing the Good news.
+If you believe baptism can be left out of the conversion process, it is you who has drifted from the NT pattern and the historic church.
+Maybe you should rethink your position on baptism, because you are the one testing God's grace by not teaching the proper response to gospel as it was laid out by the apostles.